rnaidenov/obsidian-ai-nutrition-tracker-plugin/README.md

 ### Required
 - OpenRouter API key (get one at [openrouter.ai](https://openrouter.ai))
-- Choose your AI model (Gemini 2.5 Flash recommended)
+- Choose your AI model or choose a custom one from https://openrouter.ai/models

 ### Optional
 - Set daily nutrition goals